Travel on Point(s)

 Each of these cards offer value to Hilton loyalists and we will look at each one in more detail below.

-The mid-tier Hilton Surpass card offers more robust perks in exchange for a $95 annual fee.
+The mid-tier Hilton Honors American Express Surpass card offers more robust perks in exchange for a $150 annual fee.
 Complimentary Gold status is the next elite tier above Silver, and unlocks room upgrades (subject to availability) and daily food & beverage credit (which has replaced free breakfast at U.S. properties).
 Hilton does not have the best track record with room upgrades for elites (regardless of level), but it can happen.
 The Free Night Reward after spending $15,000 is the card's biggest draw.
 A Free Night Reward can save you a lot of cash or points on a stay at Hilton's many high-end properties around the world.

 Comparing All 3